zeroXbrock/protect-button/protect/README.md

 ### OPTIONAL

-* [metamask-react](https://www.npmjs.com/package/metamask-react) - The component expects a callback `addChain` given by `useMetaMask` from metamask-react to handle the low-level connection to Metamask.
+* [metamask-react](https://www.npmjs.com/package/metamask-react) - The component accepts a callback `addChain` given by `useMetaMask` from metamask-react to handle the low-level connection to Metamask.

 ```tsx
 import React from 'react'